Wuthering Waves (WW)BrantBuild and Guide

 At its core, we’ve already established that Brant’s gameplay is fundamentally simple.
 However, don’t be fooled by the simplicity of it as his Forte skill hits stupidly hard and is able to deal a huge portion of the team’s damage by itself.
 In fact, it hits hard enough to be able to completely justify him in a traditional Hypercarry team where Brant’s doing the overwhelming majority of the team’s total damage.
 Granted, this doesn’t make full use of his kit as his Outro is very valuable, however it remains a totally valid teambuilding choice.

-Before getting too excited about building Brant, there is one thing that must be highlighted and it’s the main challenge with his kit — his massive Energy Regen requirements.
-Grant gains a significant amount of Flat ATK for each % of Energy Regen he possesses over 150% up to a cap of 280% (including the 100% Base Energy Regen).
+Before getting too excited about building Brant there is one thing that must be highlighted and it’s the main challenge with his kit — his massive Energy Regen requirements.
+Brant gains a significant amount of Flat ATK for each % of Energy Regen he possesses over 150% up to a cap of 280% (including the 100% Base Energy Regen).
 This makes Energy Regen one of his best offensive stats to have, not to mention the fact it’s required in order to access his Ultimate every rotation.
-To make it even worse, Brant’s Signature Echo Set, a set which is a substantial damage gain for him over alternatives, also requires an absurd 250% total Energy Regen (including the 100% Base Energy Regen).
+To make it even worse Brant’s Signature Echo Set, a set which is a substantial damage gain for him over alternatives also requires an absurd 250% total Energy Regen (including the 100% Base Energy Regen).

-All this means that Energy Regen is a stat he can’t avoid.
-He needs it on his Echo Main Stats, Sub Stats, and if you have any intention of getting close to maxing out his Passive bonuses or using his Signature Echo Set, his Weapon as well.
-Fortunately as long as you have enough Energy to gain his Ultimate every Rotation (200% including Base should be enough) all you’ll be losing out on is damage, as you can sub out his Signature Echo Set with 5P Molten Rift at the cost of only needing to press his skill once before doing his full rotation.
+In other words, Energy Regen is a stat he can’t avoid, he needs it on his Echo Main Stats, Substats and if you have any intention of getting close to maxing out his Passive bonuses or using his Signature Echo Set, his Weapon as well.
+Fortunately as long as you have enough Energy to gain his Ultimate every Rotation (160-170% including Base should be enough) all you’ll be losing out on is damage, as you can sub out his Signature Echo Set with 5P Molten Rift at the cost of only needing to press his skill once before doing his full rotation.
 Getting as much Energy Regen as possible is always a goal of Brant’s but doing so at the cost of other high value offensive stats like CRIT isn’t always worth it even if it means using a lower power set for a while.

-To summarize, Brant ends up as a character who has a lot of potential, can work in multiple team archetypes, can fill many roles on a team efficiently, and yet has a ton of his potential locked behind extra gear that costs a LOT of Astrites.
-And if his Signature Weapon alone wasn’t enough, he even scales off his first 3 early Sequences really well.
-He will still work at a baseline S0 level with Emerald of Genesis on Molten Rift; however, a ton of his potential is locked behind his extra upgrades.
+To summarize, Brant ends up as a character who has a lot of potential, can work in multiple team archetypes, can fill many roles on a team efficiently and yet has a ton of his potential locked behind extra gear that costs a LOT of Astrites.
+And if his Signature Weapon alone wasn’t enough, he even scales off his first 3 Sequences really well.
+He will still work at a baseline S0 level with Emerald of Genesis on Molten Rift; however a ton of his potential is locked behind his extra upgrades.
 With that being said, his Mid-Air playstyle is enjoyable and when Brant does get to work, he works brilliantly.
-While he isn’t top tier by any means, he remains a strong contender to add that little bit of extra damage you might need to clear the endgame of Wuthering Waves.
+At his best, he is part of one of the highest damage-dealing teams in the game in the form of Mono Fusion; and even outside of that scope, he remains a strong contender to add that little bit of extra damage and sustain you might need to clear the endgame contents of Wuthering Waves.

 Video guides